Gecko-Security/.github/profile/README.md

 </table>

 # Fuzzing
 Smart Contract Fuzzing simulates millions of randomized and targeted transactions probing your system for critical flaws.

-In every engagement, Guardian fuzzing engineers construct a comprehensive stateful fuzzing suite for your Smart Contract system.
+In every engagement, Gecko fuzzing engineers construct a comprehensive stateful fuzzing suite for your Smart Contract system.

-# Remediation Review
-All remediations are reviewed by both teams independently and fuzzed thoroughly to ensure issues are fully patched and no new issues arise.